ada-game-framework/sdlada/README.md

 There are a number of variables which can be set to control the compilation:

-* SDL_PLATFORM = Can be set to one of the following values: linux, windows, macosx, ios or android
+* SDL_PLATFORM = Can be set to one of the following values: linux, windows, macosx, macos_homebrew, ios or android
 * SDL_MODE     = Can be one of: debug or release.
 Defaults to debug.

 ```